cscan/vue3-excel-editor/README.md

 }
 ```

-All links will be set as readonly
+All links will be set as readonly by default.

 ### Text/Value conversion